-His first book, A Camp Story (History Press) is worth the read.
-He has also written well-received comedic plays, is a contributor to Literate Ape, an associate artist with The Fine Print Theatre, had lunch with Dick Cheney, opened for The Beach Boys, Ray Charles and other acts, sold some fiction, written for a variety of publications, media sources and corporate entities.
+He is the author of The Last DJ: The Life and Times of a 20-Something Oldies Disc Jockey (Literate Ape Press) and A Camp Story (History Press).
+His short stories have been published in literary collections and magazines.
+Himmel co-wrote and was featured in the short film Enter The Mollusk now streaming on Amazon Prime.
+He has also written well-received comedic plays on his own and as an associate artist with The Fine Print Theatre, and was the head writer on Greetings!
+From Prison, the award-winning web series.
+Himmel has had lunch with Dick Cheney, opened for The Beach Boys, Ray Charles and other acts, sold some fiction, written for a variety of publications, media sources and corporate entities.
 In May 2007, he wrote the first cover profile on Kim Kardashian for the now defunct Racket Magazine.
 In it, he predicted exactly the Kardashian-influenced world we live in today.
 Blame Himmel.
 He deserves it and accepts it.

-Currently, Himmel works closely with the Chicago branding agency Damen Jackson.
-He occasionally performs at storytelling events such as The Moth and Mortified.
-He serves on the Associate Board of Gilda's Club Chicago, an organization that provides free cancer support to anyone who has been affected by cancer in any way.
-If you're not familiar with the Club, you should look into it.
+Himmel is a Peter Lisagor Award winner.
+He is co-editor and a contributor of the literary magazine Literate Ape and co-hosts the Literate ApeCast podcast.
+He routinely writes and edits for POLITICO, and writes the column, "Reasonable Hypochondria" for Chicago Health magazine.
+Himmel occasionally performs at storytelling events such as The Moth and Mortified, and others.
+He serves on the Associate Board of Gilda's Club Chicago.
+If you're not familiar with the club, you should look into it.
 It helps makes cancer less awful and is a far better use of your time than keeping up with the Kardashians.
-He lives in Chicago with a dog and a creative strategist wife.
+He lives in Chicago with his creative director wife, and their human child and dog.